kubernetes-sigs/cluster-api-provider-azure/docs/book/src/developers/development.md

 ⚠️ Note that when developing with `tilt` as described above, some `clusterctl` commands won't work.
 Specifically, `clusterctl config` and `clusterctl generate` may fail.
 These commands expect specific releases of CAPI and CAPZ to be installed, but the `tilt` environment dynamically updates and installs these components from your local code. `clusterctl get kubeconfig` will still work, however.

-After your kind management cluster is up and running with Tilt, you can [configure workload cluster settings](#customizing-the-cluster-deployment) and deploy a workload cluster by opening the `tilt` web UI and clicking the clockwise arrow icon ⟳ on a resource listed, such as "aks-aad," "ipv6," or "windows."
+After your kind management cluster is up and running with Tilt, you can deploy a workload cluster by opening the `tilt` web UI and clicking the clockwise arrow icon ⟳ on a resource listed, such as "aks-aad," "ipv6," or "windows."
+Deploying a workload cluster from Tilt UI is also termed as flavor cluster deployment.
+Please refer [here](../../../../templates/flavors/README.md#Running-flavor-clusters-as-a-tilt-resource) to learn more about this.

-Or you can deploy a workload cluster with the following command:
+Or you can [configure workload cluster settings](#customizing-the-cluster-deployment) and deploy a workload cluster with the following command:

 ```bash
 make create-workload-cluster